hertogp/stitch/README.md

 - run codeblock as system command or run it through another command
 - use a codeblock for side-effects only (0 includes)
 - different log levels to show processing details
+- non-stitch cb attributes are transferred to included results if possible
+- unique id is also assigned and transferred if possible

 ### Options

-Stitch options are resolved in the following most to least specific
+Stitch options are resolved in the following, most to least, specific
 order:

 1.  codeblock attributes